 Regardless of the specific reasons, the operating system will keep asking for password, but even when you input the right code, you still can't decrypt the APFS drive.
 In this case, if you have made a backup before, it's not a big case.
 But if not, the most important thing is to retrieve important data from the APFS drive.

-How to recover data when meeting 'the given APFS volume is not locked' error?
+How to recover lost data when meeting 'the given APFS volume is not locked' error?

-How to recover data from encrypted APFS volumes with iBoysoft Mac Data Recovery?
+How to recover lost data from encrypted APFS volumes with iBoysoft Mac Data Recovery?

 Step 1: Launch iBoysoft Mac Data Recovery and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.

 Step 2: Select the drive which contains your APFS encrypted volume and click "Next" button.
 The software will list all APFS volumes on the selected drive.

 Step 3: Choose the APFS encrypted volume that you want to recover lost data from and click "Next".

 Step 4: Enter the correct password and click "OK" to start searching for lost files on the volume.

 Step 5: Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.